Rabbi Elizabeth B. Hersh

 True to our Classical Reform roots, we have never employed an ordained Cantor, although we have had the pleasure of listening to our superb cantorial soloist Malachi Owens, Jr. for more than 40 years.

-Malachi has been Temple Emanuel's Cantorial Soloist since 1977.
-He was born, reared, educated and currently lives in the City of St. Louis.
-He holds a Bachelors of Science Degree in Electrical Engineering from Washington University in Saint Louis and a Master of Arts in Theological Studies from Covenant Seminary.
+Reverend Malachi Owens, Jr. passed away on June 21, 2021 after a brief illness.
+Malachi had been Temple Emanuel's Cantorial Soloist since 1977.
+He was born, reared, educated and lived in the City of St. Louis.
+He held a Bachelors of Science Degree in Electrical Engineering from Washington University in Saint Louis and a Master of Arts in Theological Studies from Covenant Seminary.

 He directed The Legend Singers Choral Ensemble, a 75-years old choral organization, for more than 10 years and was a student of the double bass and violin.
-Malachi currently directs The Men of Galilee, a choir at Galilee Missionary Baptist Church, where he is an ordained associate minister and trustee.
+Malachi directed The Men of Galilee, a choir at Galilee Missionary Baptist Church, where he was an ordained associate minister and trustee.

-In addition to his solo appearances for services, bar and bat-mitzvahs, weddings and funerals, Malachi has been a pulpit guest and led services and musical concerts for the congregation.
+In addition to his solo appearances for services, bar and bat-mitzvahs, weddings and funerals, Malachi had been a pulpit guest and led services and musical concerts for the congregation.

-Outside of his music interests, Malachi is a retired Consulting Project Engineer for Ameren Corporation where he worked for more than 28 years.
-He is presently an Ameren consultant through Advantage Engineering of Chesterfield Missouri.
-He is an ordained Baptist minister, a member of the National Engineering Honor Society (Tau Beta Pi), a railroad and stained glass hobbyist.
+Outside of his music interests, Malachi was a retired Consulting Project Engineer for Ameren Corporation where he worked for more than 28 years.
+He was an Ameren consultant through Advantage Engineering of Chesterfield Missouri.
+He was an ordained Baptist minister, a member of the National Engineering Honor Society (Tau Beta Pi), a railroad and stained glass hobbyist.